 The license manager also distinguishes between internal xTuple users connecting via the xTuple client or another xTuple GUI tool (CSV import, xTuple Connect, etc) ... and external connections to the database by other programs, including any web-based systems, database tools, and other custom applications you might have which need to connect to xTuple through the APIs.

-For all Editions of xTuple besides the commercially licensed version of PostBooks, there is a five-user minimum purchase.
+For all onsite commercial Editions of xTuple, there is a five-user minimum purchase (although there are no minimums in the xTuple Cloud service).
 And for every internal xTuple user license you purchase, you receive an external license at no additional cost.
-So if you buy a five-user license, that's five concurrent internal users connecting with xTuple software, and also the ability for five external connections as well.
+So if you buy a five-user license, you can have up to ten concurrent connections to your xTuple database, of which up to five can be via the xTuple client.